ryanwdavies/final-project-ThamesBoats/avoiding_common_attacks.md

 ## Security Analysis with Mythril
 We use [Mythril](https://mythx.io/) to check against certain contract [vulnerabilities](https://github.com/ConsenSys/mythril-classic/wiki/Mythril-Detection-Capabilities).

 The analysis highlights a potential Integer Overflow venerability.
-We discount this as a vulnerability since to overflow uint256 by calling a function would require an unfeasible amount of computation.
+We discount this as a vulnerability since to overflow uint256 by calling a function 2^256 times would require an unfeasible amount of computation.

 ```
 myth -xo markdown ThamesBoats.sol --max-depth 10